mean_vals <- zonal(r, vect(zones), fun = mean, na.rm = TRUE)

 Two worlds of spatial data

-• For example, take the Zonal operation we discussed in the chapter Zonal: Typically, your “zones” will be vector polygons
+- For example, take the Zonal operation we discussed previously (see Zonal): Typically, your “zones” will be vector polygons

 Zonal operations with vector data